-Renee Beyda has been creating art her entire life.
-Whether it was on clothing, canvas, or paper, she has let her creativity lead the way.
-Renee believes that there is force in the universe responsible for the myriad of flowers, animals, faces and all that exists.
-When she sets to create, she relaxes and trusts in this energy to guide her mind and motions.
+Whether creating art on paper, clothing, canvas, or the computer, Renée Beyda has always let her creativity lead the way.
+Renée believes that there is force in the universe responsible for all that exists.
+When she sets to create, she relaxes and trusts in this energy to guide her mind and her motions.
 She often says, "I just tap into the flow."

 The inspiration for her images comes from her fascination with people and their unique characteristics.
-Renee often remarks that she will never ever get over how many people there are in the world and how each has a life and story.
-Renee is also inspired by personalities and the range of emotions that both plague and bring joy to each of us.
+Renée says that she will never get over how many people there are in the world and how each has a life and story.
+She is also fascinated by personalities and the range of emotions that both plague and bring joy to each of us.
 Her lines speak of sadness, longing, hesitation, and trepidation, as well as joy, love, fun and flirtation.

 Behind her depictions of people are playful backgrounds.
-These patterns are reminiscent of Renee's experience designing textiles, which was once a facet of her freelance work.
-Her refined sense of composition and ability to balance and celebrate color are skills that were further developed during the many years she spent painting on clothing.
-Working with the structures of the garments, fabric paints, and embellishments, Renee composed hundreds of one-of-a-kind designs which she sold to various upscale boutiques in her hometown in New Jersey and SOHO, NY.
+These patterns are reminiscent of Renée's experience designing textiles, which was once a facet of her freelance work.
+Her refined sense of composition and ability to balance and celebrate color were further developed during her years painting on clothing.
+Working with the structures of the garments, fabric paints, and embellishments, Renée composed hundreds of one-of-a-kind designs which she sold to various upscale boutiques.